6thfdwp/learning-thoughts/learn-react-by-building-it.md

 `withRouter` has similar way to pass extra route related props (location etc)

 ### Effect Hooks
 `useEffect` is used to 'schedule' some callbacks to perform side effect, like API calls, set up subscription / timeout / event handler and manual DOM manipulation.
-Similar to `didMount`, `didUpdate` lifecycles, but there are some major differences:
+We can think of applying effect as synchronisation between each React rendering.
+After each rendering or dependencies the effect relies on change, the effect function is able to synced with latest state and props.
+It might server similar purpose to `didMount`, `didUpdate` lifecycles, but very different in terms of underlying execution.

 - The time it gets triggered
   React remembers each effect function for each render, execute them in order after committing changes to DOM and browser painting the screen.
 So it does not block browser from updating the screen.
   > Although useEffect is deferred until after the browser has painted, it’s guaranteed to fire before any new (next) renders.
 React will always flush a previous render’s effects before starting a new update.

 - Part of rendering result
-  Each rendering creates a new effect function that captures `props` and `state` belong to that particular render.
-There is no difference between initial render and subsequent update.
+  Each rendering creates a new effect function that captures `props` and `state` belong to that particular render (through JS closure) if it does not specify any in the dependency array.
+If empty array, effect always referencing the props and state variables from first render.

 - Clean up
-  The 'clean up' function from previous effect is triggered after React render and Browser painting.
+  Same rule as running effect, the 'clean up' function from previous effect is triggered after React current rendering and Browser painting, and then apply new effect belongs to the current rendering.
   ```js
   function FriendStatus(props) {
     useEffect(() => {